DesperatePeter/MagicLib-combatgui-example/README.md

 Note that that module is written in Kotlin, but can be imported and used in Java code just like regular Java modules.

+## Combat GUI as campaign GUI branch

+You are on the branch which shows you how you can use the combat GUI as a campaign GUI.
+All the relevant stuff is in the package com.dp.abuseascampagingui.
+This is not the intended use case, but still possible to do, if you e.g. want to use the same GUI code in combat and on the campaign layer.

 ## Why use a combat GUI?

 Most mods probably won't need a combat GUI.
 But if you ever want to present multiple options to the player during combat,